 Edinburgh-based Richard Murphy Architects has re-submitted plans to overhaul Perth’s Grade B-listed theatre

-The project aims to enhance the current Edwardian auditorium, in the town centre.
-The theatre is category ‘B’ listed, dating back to 1900, and the history of theatre in Perth, way back to 1589.
+The £16.5million project aims to enhance the current Edwardian auditorium, in the town centre.
+The theatre is category B listed and the history of theatre dates back to 1589.

 The scheme will create a new triple-height foyer to the east of the building replacing a number of recent additions.
 This will link all of the existing and new facilities, including the bar, restaurant, box office and other social facilities.